Leaseweb/LswMemcacheBundle/README.md

 These settings specify on which host and port the Memcache daemon runs, what prefix should be used for session data and how long it should store the session data.

+### Known issues

+The session write that invokes a memcache set operation is executed after the page has been rendered.
+This causes the session writes not to show up in the Web Debug Toolbar.
+The collect call of the memcache data collector is executed before the rendering of the page is complete and therefor also before the session write is executed.